glatq/LLaMEA-MOO/README.md

 ## Reproducing Results

+### Result files and Raw Data
+- The results of the experiments are stored in the `Experiments/logs/` directory.
+- The raw data files are stored in the `[TODO]`.

 ### Run ES Search
 1. Replace `GEMINI_API_KEY` in `run_es_search.sh` with your Gemini API key.
 2. Change `N_POPULATION` in `run_es_search.sh` as needed.